 Five types of company culture you should definitely know aboutBlog / August 2, 2022 / with Christoph Drebes

 A company’s success stands and falls with its company culture – at least in the long term.
 This is the view of many labor market and New Work experts.
 The pandemic has caused a rethink in the minds of employees and culture is more important than ever before.
-But what factors matter and what are the different types of corporate culture?
-Can a “culture check” already be the deciding factor when hiring new employees?
+But what factors matter, and what are the different types of corporate culture?
+Can a “culture check” already be a deciding factor when hiring new employees?

 WHY COMPANY CULTURE IS IMPORTANT